balexbyrd/s3ndit/README.md

 ## Usage

 1. Choose your process ps1 file.
 You can leverage both scripts by pushing individual files and then after the full load process run a sync.
-This will less cpu intensive then running just the sync.
+This will be less cpu intensive than running just the sync.

 ![Screenshot](https://raw.githubusercontent.com/balexbyrd/s3ndit/master/img/variables.PNG)